Free Economy Shipping Orders $50+

 Why Should You Want One of These Mixed Breed Dogs?

-Pit Bulls are known as the “Nanny Dog” because they are so great with children.
-Labrador Retrievers are also known for being the best family dogs you can find.
-Both are very sturdy dogs and do fine with the rough play of children from time to time.
+American Pit Bull Terriers are often called “Nanny Dogs” because they are fantastic with children.
+Labrador Retrievers are also known for being one of the best family dogs you can find.
+Both are very sturdy dogs and love roughhousing with children, perfectly pairing their energy with them.

 In fact, these breeds barely blink when a small child accidentally falls over the top of them on the floor.
 They don’t tend to overreact at anything, provided they are well-socialized.

-Health of mixed breeds also tends to be better for the simple fact that they have a larger, more extensive, gene pool to choose from.
-Only the strongest genes tend to be passed and that is why a little mutt from the pound tends to be such a sturdy, long-lived dog.
+The health of mixed breeds also tends to be better for the simple fact that they have a larger and more extensive gene pool to choose from.
+When we avoid selective breeding, only the strongest genes tend to be passed on and that is why a little mutt from the pound tends to be such a sturdy, long-lived dog.

 The dogs that are mixed tend to have fewer health problems overall and you really get the best of two breeds.
-The Labrador Retriever and the Pit Bull are both very loyal and family oriented dogs.
-You simply can’t get a better mix of dogs if that is the size of dog that you want.
+The Labrador Retriever and the Pit Bull are both very loyal and family-oriented dogs.
+You simply can’t get a better mix of dogs if that is the size of a dog that you want.
+Really, the only reason to not get a mixed breed dog is they can't be registered by kennel clubs like the American Kennel Club (AKC).
+But most people won't care about that.

 Care of Pitbull Lab Mix